Jeevapranesh123/Spotify-MP3-Download/README.md

 1. Open Config.json

-2. Paste the Playlist form which you want to Download Songs
+2. Paste the Name of the Playlist same as in your spotify form which you want to Download Songs

 ```
 Example "Playlist":"<Playlist to Download>"